kubermatic/docs/content/kubermatic/v2.22/installation/install-kkp-CE/_index.en.md

 If you would like to run multiple Seeds to scale your setup beyond a single Seed, please check out the [Enterprise Edition]({{< ref "../install-kkp-EE/" >}}) as that feature is only available there.

+We recommended checking our example Terraform configs as a reference of what objects/resources will be created: https://github.com/kubermatic/kubeone/tree/release/v1.5/examples/terraform

 ### Set Up Kubernetes

 To aid in setting up the Seed and Master Clusters, we provide [KubeOne](https://github.com/kubermatic/kubeone/), which can be used to set up a highly-available Kubernetes cluster.